-- Beat all ingredients in a blender and place in jars;
+- Mix all the ingredients in the blender and put in the jars;

-- Cover the jars with aluminum foil (with the shiny side down);
+- Cover the jars with aluminum foil (shiny side down);

-- Bake in a water bath with hot water for 1 hour, or until they are firm to the touch;
+- Bake in a bain-marie with hot water for 1 hour, or until they are firm to the touch;

-- Wait to cool and refrigerate for 4 hours before serving;
+- Allow to cool and refrigerate for 4 hours before serving;

 I hope you like this recipe.
-Have you had a chance to make a Japanese pudding?
+Have you ever had the chance to make a Japanese pudding?
 What do you think?
-We appreciate comments and shares.
+We appreciate the comments and shares.